-Administrator's Checklist for Collecting, Storing, and Organizing Secure PBT Materials
+Administrator's Checklist for Collecting, Storing, and Organizing Secure Paper-Based Testing Materials

-Before repacking secure test materials, please read the following instructions:
+Before repacking secure PBT materials, please read the following instructions:

-Collect all secure test materials, including used and unused test booklets, answer sheets, completed demographic data, and student identification labels.
+Collect all secure test materials, including used test booklets, answer sheets, completed demographic data, and student identification labels.
 Place these in a secure location until they are to be assembled for scoring.
 Teacher's Directions should be left in the testing rooms with the teachers so that they may review the instructions for the remaining test session(s).
-Request that each teacher provide updated classroom rosters for the 2019 Grades 3-8 English Language Arts and Mathematics Tests.
+Request that each teacher provide updated classroom rosters for the Grades 3-8 English Language Arts and Mathematics Tests.
 These rosters should include all students currently in each teacher's class.
-Advise all staff that they are not to discuss test questions or other specific test content with each other, with others online via email, or by any other electronic means.
+Advise all staff that they are not to discuss test questions or other specific test content with each other, with others online via e-mail, or by any other electronic means.
 When collecting the test materials at the end of each test session, ensure each student places their answer sheet inside the front cover of the test booklet.
 (Note: Session 2 for English Language Arts does not have a separate answer sheet.)
 At the conclusion of the English Language Arts Tests, separate used Session 1 booklets and Session 2 booklets.
 Remove each student's Answer Sheet 1 from the student's English Language Arts Test Session 1 booklet and insert it inside the front cover of that student's Session 2 booklet.
-Used and unused English Language Arts Session 1 booklets must be returned to Questar.
 English Language Arts Test Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 1, unless locally scored.
 At the conclusion of the Mathematics Tests, separate used Session 1 booklets and Session 2 booklets.
 Remove each student's Answer Sheet 1 from the student's Mathematics Test Session 1 booklet and send only the answer sheets to the RIC or Large-City Scanning Center.
-Used and unused Mathematics Test Session 1 booklets must be returned to Questar.
 Mathematics Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 2, unless locally scored.
 Securely store all unused test booklets for all grades and all used English Language Arts Test Session 1 test booklets and Mathematics Test Session 1 test booklets.
 Keep all English Language Arts Test booklets separate from all Mathematics Test booklets.
 Stack the used test booklets by testing room for scoring.
 Place the appropriate classroom roster on top of each stack and band them together.
 Use the box(es) in which secure test materials arrived for storing the secure test materials and for sending them to the scoring site.
 Remove any previous markings and labels from the box(es).
 If original boxes are not available, use substitutes.
-Ensure unused 2019 Grades 3-8 English Language Arts Test Session 1 booklets and Mathematics Test Session 1 booklets are not used for instructional or staff development purposes and are returned to Questar using the return shipping labels provided.
+For more information on the handling of all paper test booklets and secure materials after testing, see Part 3 , After Testing .

-Administrator's Checklist for Collecting, Storing, and Organizing Secure CBT Materials
+Administrator's Checklist for Collecting, Storing, and Organizing Secure Computer-Based Testing Materials

-At the conclusion of the test session, please follow these instructions:
+At the conclusion of the CBT session, please follow these instructions: